-If you make a total distribution in 2011 and file a Form 1099-R with the IRS and then discover in 2012 that the plan failed either the section 401(k)(3) actual deferral percentage (ADP) test for 2011 and you compute excess contributions or the section 401(m)(2) actual contribution percentage (ACP) test and you compute excess aggregate contributions, you must recharacterize part of the total distribution as excess contributions or excess aggregate contributions.
-First, file a CORRECTED Form 1099-R for 2011 for the correct amount of the total distribution (not including the amount recharacterized as excess contributions or excess aggregate contributions).
-Second, file a new Form 1099-R for 2011 for the excess contributions or excess aggregate contributions and allocable earnings.
+If you make a total distribution in 2015 and file a Form 1099-R with the IRS and then discover in 2016 that the plan failed either the section 401(k)(3) actual deferral percentage (ADP) test for 2015 and you compute excess contributions or the section 401(m)(2) actual contribution percentage (ACP) test and you compute excess aggregate contributions, you must recharacterize part of the total distribution as excess contributions or excess aggregate contributions.
+First, file a CORRECTED Form 1099-R for 2015 for the correct amount of the total distribution (not including the amount recharacterized as excess contributions or excess aggregate contributions or excess aggregate contributions.
+Second, file a new Form 1099-R for 2015 for the excess contributions and allocable earnings.